Why I think Mental Health Initiatives are missing an important point

 I am pretty sure I have been depressed, and I know I have struggled with my mental health.

 I grew up in an environment and served in the Army when you were not sick unless a bone was sticking out of your body.
 I understood that mental health issues were a sign of weakness.
-Motivational posters surrounded me saying: ‘Big boys don’t cry,’ ‘Pain is weakness leaving the body,’ and a visit to the Chaplain or a Counsellor was a black mark on your career.
+Motivational posters surrounded me saying: ‘Big boys don’t cry,’ ‘Pain is weakness leaving the body,’ and visiting the Chaplain or a Counsellor was a black mark on your career.

 Such initiatives like ‘#SickNotWeak’ and ‘#BellLetsTalk’ are excellent in destigmatizing mental health issues.